jakobhviid/ProjectLeapNode/SecuritySetup/SingleServerGuide/README.md

-## Single Server Guide
+## Single Server Guide With Security
+**NOTE:** This whole guide has been set on hold and moved around, therefore it is not done or functional at the moment

-For this setup you run the whole stack without security on a single linux server.
+For this setup you run the whole stack on a single linux server.
 It is not recommended, but can be useful in some cases.

 This server is refered to as 'SingleServer'.
 Make sure this server passes the requirements described in [server setup](../SERVERSETUP.md). **Make sure you have opened all the ports and are on a linux machine**.